speechbrain/speechbrain/recipes/LibriParty/VAD/README.md

 # Voice Activity Detection (VAD) with LibriParty
 This folder contains scripts for training a VAD with the [LibriParty dataset](https://drive.google.com/file/d/1--cAS5ePojMwNY5fewioXAv9YlYAWzIJ/view?usp=sharing).
 LibriParty contains sequences of 1 minute compose of speech sentences (sampled from LibriSpeech) corrupted by noise and reverberation.
+Data augmentation with open_rir, musan, CommonLanguge is used as well.

 # Training a RNN-based VAD
 Run the following command to train the model: